Dear Theodosia: Analysis

 The "parenthood song" has a lyrical reference to "Blow Us All Away", in the metaphorical sense of overwhelmingly impressing their parents by their future successes.
 However, The Huffington Post notes that this lyrical motif will reappear later on in the musical in a more literal context when young Phillip is literally blown away by a gun in a duel during the song "Blow Us All Away".

-Theodosia Burr Alston was lost at sea during a hurricane off the coast of South Carolina in January 1812, lending a ghastly morbid humor to the song's title.
+Theodosia Burr Alston was blown away at sea during a hurricane, off the coast of South Carolina in January 1812, lending a ghastly morbid humor to the song's title.

 Critical reception

-The Huffington Post wrote that "If John Legend covered this heartbreaker, I'm sure it would hit top ten."
-The Hollywood Reporter deemed it a "heartbreaker", too.
-Yahoo.com declared this the "track of the day" for January 3, 2016, due to a recommendation by a reader who said "I love the way this song tenderly expresses the humbling experience of parenthood shared by two men—both quite roughened to the ways of the world and otherwise vehemently opposed.
+David Rooney of The Hollywood Reporter praised "Dear Theodosia" for being a "heartbreaker".
+Chris Bodenner of The Atlantic declared the song the "track of the day" on January 3, 2016, due to a recommendation by a reader who said "I love the way this song tenderly expresses the humbling experience of parenthood shared by two men—both quite roughened to the ways of the world and otherwise vehemently opposed.
 The common ground of our humanity."

 Certifications

 Covers

 "Dear Theodosia" also appears twice on The Hamilton Mixtape, first sung by Regina Spektor featuring Ben Folds, and another version sung by Chance the Rapper and Francis and the Lights.
-Spektor and Fold's version peaked at number 38 on the Hot Rock Songs chart, and was performd live as a part of National Symphony Orchestra’s DECLASSIFIED: Ben Folds Presents series.
+Spektor and Folds' version peaked at number 38 on the Hot Rock Songs chart, and was performed live as a part of National Symphony Orchestra’s DECLASSIFIED: Ben Folds Presents series.

 On December 30, 2018, a cut reprise of the song covered by Sara Bareilles was released as part of the "Hamildrop" project.